TULiberalArts/Anthropology/pages/research.md

 - Exhibits may be found at the entrance to the Laboratory (in the Gladfelter Hall lobby, L8) as well as elsewhere on campus, such as the [Center for the Humanities at Temple CHAT](http://www.temple.edu/humanities/activities/exhibits/ExcavatingDesire.htm).
 - An internship in collections management is sponsored through the [Temple University Career Center](http://www.temple.edu/provost/careercenter/).
-- A blog about our collections can be found at http://anthropologylabtemple.wordpress.com
+- A blog about our collections can be found [here](http://anthropologylabtemple.wordpress.com).
 - An article about the Laboratory and Museum appeared in the Summer 2011 issue of the [Temple Review](http://www.temple.edu/templemag/archives/2011_summer/Earthly_Treasures_sum11.html).
 - The Laboratory and Museum are featured in a [short video](http://www.youtube.com/watch?v=4LecSEiUCxQ) from [The Temple News](http://www.temple-news.com/).
 - Undergraduate anthropology major Nicole Welk is  featured in a "[Faces of Temple](http://news.temple.edu/news/faces-nicole_welk)" short video for  her work with the collections in creating the exhibit "Anthropology Speaks."